Georgia reports 2 new cases of COVID-19

 By Tamilla Mammadova - Trend:

-Currently, 2,855 people remain under quarantine, and 264 persons – in patient care.
+Currently, 2,891 people remain under quarantine, and 256 persons are in patient care.

 The first coronavirus infection case in Georgia was confirmed on February 26, 2020.